yeikiu/vue3-md-blog/public/data/posts/features/markdown-posts.md

 # Posts are compiled with markdown-it
 #### June 26, 2019

-> You can simply edit your markdownns online and your blog will reflect the changes shortly after.
+> You can simply edit your markdown files online and your blog will reflect the changes shortly after.

 ## Features: